GreedyGame/greedygame-docs/docs/android-faq.md

 4. Did the <a target="_blank" rel="noopener noreferrer" href="https://play.google.com/store/apps/details?id=com.greedygame.androididfinder">GreedyGame Panel App</a> throw an error message?
 Follow the steps in the app for troubleshooting
 5. Make sure that you have correctly configured the <a target="_blank" rel="noopener noreferrer" href="/android/#creating-app-id">Game Id</a> and the <a target="_blank" rel="noopener noreferrer" href="/android/#creating-ad-units">Ad Unit(s)</a> as a part of the integration steps

-If you are still unable to see ads, then send out an e-mail to <Insert Support Email here> stating your problem.
+If you are still unable to see ads, then send out an e-mail to <a href="mailto:monetize@greedygame.com" target="_blank">monetize@greedygame.com</a> stating your problem.

 ### **What is the** `minimumSdkVersion` **version supported by GreedyGame sdk?**
 GreedyGame SDK supports from Android version `17` or Android Version `4.2` and above.

 ### **I can see some ads but not all of them.
 What could be the problem?**
-If you are able to see some ads in the Game, then the basic integration is working fine.
+If you are able to see some ads in the App, then the basic integration is working fine.
 A general cause of this behaviour is when developers accidentally forget to add the relevant Ad Unit Id in the Ad Request Builder call.
 Please check <a target="_blank" rel="noopener noreferrer" href="/android-advanced/#initializing-greedygameads">this</a> section for more information

 ### **Why do I need Google PlayServices to be integrated?
 Which is the minimum supported version?**
 In order to comply with Google's Advertising Guidelines, there are certain dependencies on Google Play Services.
 Also, Google AdMob launched a complete Native Advanced Ad support from version 11.0.4 and hence that is the minimum required supported version